-Other creams and ointments (eg, triple antibiotic ointments like Neosporin), anti-itch products, and scented lotions should be avoided because there is a risk of developing an allergic rash (contact dermatitis) from these products.
+Other creams and ointments, anti-itch products, and scented lotions should be avoided because there is a risk of developing an allergic rash (contact dermatitis) from these products.

-Treatment of contact dermatitis — Contact dermatitis is a skin reaction that occurs when an irritating or allergy-producing substance touches the skin.
-The reaction may occur on the legs or other areas of the body.
-Contact dermatitis is common in people with chronic venous disease treated with topical therapy.
+Treatment of contact dermatitis — Contact dermatitis is an allergic skin reaction that occurs when an irritating or allergy-producing substance touches the skin.
+The reaction can occur on the legs or other areas of the body.
+Contact dermatitis is common in people with chronic venous disease.
 Treatment of contact dermatitis is discussed separately.
 (See "Patient information: Contact dermatitis (including latex dermatitis) (Beyond the Basics)".)

 VEIN ABLATION TREATMENTS

-Radiofrequency or laser ablation — Radiofrequency and laser ablation involve putting a special device into the abnormal vein.
-High energy is applied, which destroys the vein from the inside.
-The vein is not removed but it no longer functions.
-These procedures can be done with minimal anesthesia (no incisions) and are often performed in an office setting.
-(See "Clinical evaluation of lower extremity chronic venous disease".)
+Radiofrequency or laser ablation — For these procedures, the doctor inserts a special wire into the diseased vein.
+This wire heats up the vein and seals it from the inside (figure 2).
+The vein stays in place, but it no longer carries blood.
+These procedures involve no surgery and can be done with very little anesthesia.
+They can often be done in a doctor’s office.
+(See "Clinical manifestations of lower extremity chronic venous disease".)

-- People with chronic venous disease often complain of legs that feel heavy, tired, or achy.
+- People with chronic venous disease often report that their legs feel heavy, tired, or achy.
 These problems are more common at the end of the day or after standing for long periods.
-The lower feet and ankles may also become swollen.
+The feet and ankles may also become swollen.

-- People who have chronic venous disease can develop more severe problems like skin infections, skin color changes, rashes, or sores that do not heal.
-These infections and sores can be difficult to treat, and sometimes require months or years to heal.
+- People who have chronic venous disease can develop problems such as skin infections, skin color changes, rashes, or sores that do not heal.
+These sores, called ulcers, can be difficult to treat, and sometimes take months or years to heal.

-- The goal of treatment is to improve symptoms, reduce swelling and prevent skin infections.
+- The goal of treatment is to improve symptoms, reduce swelling, and prevent skin infections and ulcers.

-- Treatments for swelling include propping up the legs when possible, wearing stockings that gently compress the ankles and lower legs, and performing foot and ankle exercises.
+- Treatments for swelling include propping up the legs when possible, wearing stockings that gently compress the ankles and lower legs, performing foot and ankle exercises, and walking.

-- Treatments for skin ulceration include special coverings for the area and antibiotics if there is an infection.
-Some people will need compression bandages to help ulcers heal.
+- Treatments for skin ulcers include special coverings for the area and antibiotics if there is an infection.
+Some people need compression bandages to help ulcers heal.

-- Antibiotic ointments or salves that are rubbed on the skin, anti-itch creams, and scented lotions are not recommended because these products can cause an allergic rash.
+- Antibiotic ointments or salves that are rubbed on the skin, anti-itch creams, and scented lotions are not recommended because these products can cause an allergic skin reaction.

-- Vein ablation treatments (sclerotherapy, laser or radiofrequency ablation or surgical stripping) can be considered in patients who have symptoms that not respond medical management.
+- Vein ablation treatments (sclerotherapy, laser or radiofrequency ablation, or surgical stripping) are an option for people who have symptoms that do not respond to other treatments.